home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Since the Carr Stream was tidied in 2017, sticklebacks are more evident and kingfishers may start to appear along this waterway.
 However, the Carr Stream is prone to intermittent silting after high rainfall and this may lower habitat quality.
 The silt load increases when heavy tilling machinery is used in the upstream parts of the Carr Stream catchment and also when cattle grazing on adjacent fields stir up drinking stretches.

-great spotted woodpeckerResident in the mixed (mainly ash) woods in the general area of South Raynham, and often seen on or flying over the H.H. plot.
+great spotted woodpeckerResident in the mixed (mainly ash) woods in the general area of South Raynham, and often seen on or flying over the Hillside House plot.
 Something enlarged the hole on one of the tit/starling boxes during 2015 and that may have been a great spotted woodpecker.

 lesser spotted woodpeckerApparently absent, from the area round South Raynham as a whole, despite the presence of plenty of suitable habitat.